danellis/cosmo/README.md

 * be of type 'page' (i.e. from the `href` of an `a` element)
 * not have been crawled already
-* have the same scheme, host and port as the page it was found on
+* have the same host and port as the page it was found on
 * be permitted by robots.txt

 ```